DevDW/DevDW/README.md

 ### Introduction 🤝
 I am a Software Engineer specializing in JavaScript (particularly TypeScript and React, and previous experience with Vue and Node.js) with full-stack LAMP (Linux, Apache, MySQL, PHP) experience.

 Since 2020, I have designed, developed, and refined features for Cloud Manager, Linode/Akamai's user interface built with React and TypeScript that serves over 1 million users globally and enables the deployment and management of virtual machines (VMs) and other cloud infrastructure.
+My code contributions to the Cloud Manager repository up to early October 2022 can be viewed [here](https://github.com/linode/manager/pulls?q=is%3Apr+author%3ADevDW+is%3Aclosed), and my contributions since then can be viewed [here](https://github.com/linode/manager/pulls?q=is%3Apr+author%3Adwiley-akamai+is%3Aclosed).

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/dajahiwiley/)